sebanc/brunch/Readme/troubleshooting-and-faqs.md

 Some device specific options can be enabled through brunch configuration menu:
 - "enable_updates": allow native ChromeOS updates (use at your own risk: ChromeOS will be updated but not the Brunch framework/kernel which might render your ChromeOS install unstable or even unbootable),
-- "pwa": use this option to enable the brunch PWA
+- "pwa": use this option to enable the brunch PWA:
-  - You can install the original one from https://sebanc.github.io/brunch-pwa/ (see a preview [on the wiki][brunch-pwa-info]) or the ITESaurabh version available at: https://itesaurabh.github.io/brunch-pwa,
+  - You can install the original one from https://sebanc.github.io/brunch-pwa/ or the ITESaurabh version available at: https://itesaurabh.github.io/brunch-pwa,
 - "android_init_fix": alternative init to support devices on which the android container fails to start with the standard init,
-- "mount_internal_drives": allows automatic mounting of HDD partitions in ChromeOS
+- "mount_internal_drives": allows automatic mounting of HDD partitions in ChromeOS:
   - Android media server will scan those drives which will cause high CPU usage until it has finished, it might take hours depending on your data,
   - Partition label will be used if it exists,
 - "chromebook_audio": enable audio on EOL chromebook devices using the brunch recommended recovery image,
-- "native_chromebook_image": enable it to use brunch on a non-EOL chromebook using its official recovery image, make sure to also select the chromebook kernel version used by your device in ChromeOS.
+- "native_chromebook_image": enable it to use brunch on a non-EOL chromebook using its official recovery image, make sure to also select the chromebook kernel version used by your device in ChromeOS,
 - "broadcom_wl": enable this option if you need the broadcom_wl module,
 - "iwlwifi_backport": enable this option if your intel wireless card is not supported natively in the kernel,
 - "rtl8188eu": enable this option if you have a rtl8188eu wireless card/adapter,